 |Corrosion||12 Years/Unlimited Miles|

 |Roadside Assistance||4 Years/Unlimited Miles|

-2017 Acura MDX -- Good value and decent power and space.
+2016 Acura MDX -- The MDX has good value, decent power and space.

-2017 Mercedes-Benz GLC300 -- Based on the C-Class.
-Not as driver-focused as the X3, but well-equipped and has a superb cabin.
+2016 Mercedes-Benz GLC300 -- Based on the C-Class and all new for the model year, the GLC is not as driver-focused as the X3, but it's well equipped and has a superb cabin.